ervandew/eclim/doc/content/vim/code_completion.rst

   their install docs thoroughly.

-  Once installed, the only required configuration you should need is the following to tell eclim to register its completion to vim's omni complete which YouCompleteMe will automatically detect and use:
+  Once installed, the only required configuration you should need is the following which tells eclim to register its completion to vim's omni complete which YouCompleteMe will automatically detect and use:

   .. code-block:: vim